IBM/merlin-docs/docs/guides/ide/debug.md

 #  Debugging

 The IBM i Debugger for Merlin consists of a host component called **IBM i Debug Service**, and a client **IBM i Debug** extension included in the IDE.
 IBM i Debug Service is delivered as host [PTFs](./guides/platform/ManageIBMiServer.md#running-actions-on-the-ibm-i-server).
-A Java 11 JRE is required to run IBM i Debug Service on the host.
+Starting from IBM i Debug Service v3.0.0, a Java 11 JRE is required to run IBM i Debug Service on IBM i 7.3/7.4/7.5.
+A Java 17 JRE is required to run IBM i Debug Service on IBM i 7.6.

+IBM i Debug Service also requires the following host PTFs:

+- 5770WDS option 60
+- RDi debug PTFs:

+    V7R3 PTF SI82198,
+    V7R4 PTF SI82335,
+    V7R5 PTF SI82343

+Tasks:

 - Run **Validate the dependent PTFs** action on a template from **Connections** to verify the required PTFs are applied.
 - Run **Enable IBM i debug service** action on a template from **Connections** to start the debug service on the IBM i.

-The IBM i user profile needs to have the following authorities:
+An IBM i user profile needs to have the following authorities to use the debugger:
 - `*USE` authority to the Start Debug (`STRDBG`) command.
 - `*USE` authority to the End Debug (`ENDDBG`) command.
 - `*USE` authority to the Start Service Job (`STRSRVJOB`) command.
 - `*USE` authority to the End Service Job (`ENDSRVJOB`) command.

+An IBM i user profile needs to have `*ALLOBJ` authority to start the debug service.

 For a demonstration, see the Debugging video in the [Merlin Getting Started for Users](https://www.youtube.com/playlist?list=PLPELYviDwCnY6L5r5ZnmCneqhakLcB7ko) playlist.